jsmoriss/jsm-list-pages-shortcode/readme.txt

 * **exclude_current_page** *(int)* Exclude the current page.
 Defaults to `0`.
 * **excerpt** *(int)* Show the page excerpt.
 Defaults to `0`.

+= Need a Boost to your Social and Search Ranking? =

+Check out [the WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) to present your content at its best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.

 == Installation ==

 == Frequently Asked Questions ==